 Check if your webpage is using old, deprecated HTML tags.
 These tags will eventually lose browser support and your web pages will render differently.
 Check this list with all HTML tags.

 Check if your page is connected with Google Analytics.
 Google Analytics is the most popular analytics package for websites, this tool provides you with great insights about your site visitors, demographics and very comprehensive metrics that help you analyze every aspect of your site.
 It is a good practice to use analytics in order to learn how your visitors behave and gain tips on how to continuously improve your website.

 Check if your site is using and correctly implementing a favicon.
 Favicons are small icons that appear in your browser's URL navigation bar.
 They are also saved next to your URL's title when bookmarking that page and they can help brand your site, making it easy for users to navigate to your site among a list of bookmarks.

-Check to see if your website has any backlinks.
+Check to view the backlinks for your website.
 Backlinks are any links to your website, webpages or posts from an outside source.
 It is important to check backlink quality to avoid penalties from the search engines.

 Check if your page is connected to at least one of the most important social networks.
 Social signals are getting increasing importance as ranking factors for search engines because it leverages the social intelligence (via our interactions) to determine more accurate relevancy for searches.
 That's why connecting your website to a social network is a must nowadays to make sure your site is social enabled.